taylorstib/stat-scraping/README.md

 ### Work in progress
 - Want to make it a single pull_data script (check issues for specifics)
 - Turn it into a gem
+  - (Currently in development)
 - Have the data hold pages labeled for the given season and week number
-- Ability to scrabe past seasons??
+- Ability to scrape past seasons??
+  - (this will be implemented for the CLI tool being built)